fkhadra/react-contexify-doc/docs/quick-start.md

 ```

 :::info
-- Only strings are supported for the moment.
+- Only strings are supported.
 - the id will also be attached to the html node
 :::